Bahrain detains seven over killing of policeman

 The government statement said checkpoints had been set up as part of efforts to find those behind Ahmed's death.
 "The security measures put in place in al-Eker in the form of checkpoints at the entrances of the area are aimed at verifying the IDs of those entering and leaving the village," it said.

-The United States has backed the government throughout the unrest but called for dialogue with the opposition.
+The United States, which moors its Fifth Fleet in Manama, has backed the government throughout the unrest but called for dialogue with the opposition.

-The U.S. Fifth Fleet would be key to maintaining oil shipments out of the Gulf if the United States' standoff with Iran over its nuclear energy programme led to military confrontation.
+The fleet would be key to maintaining oil shipments out of the Gulf if the United States' conflict with Iran over its nuclear energy programme leads to military confrontation.

-Separately, an appeals court reduced jail sentences for Mahdi Abu Deeb, the head of the teachers' union, and his deputy Jalila Salman, for calling for strikes during the uprising, the state news agency and activists said.

-The civilian court reduced a 10-year military court sentence against Abu Deeb to five years and a three-year sentence against Salman to six months.
-The court had dropped charges relating to freedom of expression, the IAA said.

-Bahrain's government has depicted the opposition as an Iran-backed movement with Shi'ite sectarian motives - Iran and protesters say this is merely an excuse to avoid reforms.
+Bahrain's government has depicted the opposition as an Iran-backed movement with Shi'ite sectarian motives.
+Iran and protesters say this is an excuse to avoid reforms.